Munawwar/react-global-states/README.md

 Creates a new store and returns an object with functions with same name & interface as the APIs mentioned above (i.e. store.getStates(), store.useGlobalStates() hook etc) to manage the new store.

+There are two use-cases for creating a fresh store, instead of using the default store:

+1. You are using TypeScript: For type checks to work you need to define your Store's interface.
+The default store accepts any props, which won't give you strict type check.

-The use-case for creating a new store (and not using the default store) would be for libraries/modules that is expected to be able to use with any react app.
-In which case polluting the default store with props can cause naming collision with the consumer of your library.
+2. You are writing a library/modules that is expected to be able to use with any react app: In which case polluting the default store with props can cause naming collision with the consumer of your library.
 Creating new store avoids prop name collisions for libraries.

 Arguments: None